Fuuzetsu/hakyllblog/posts/2013-07-30-first-month-with-haddock.markdown

 When time to code actually came and I got GHC HEAD going (this is unfortunately a must for Haddock hacking.
 On an upside, you get all the cool HEAD stuff like TypeHoles), I very quickly realised that running tests was a major pain.
-There are two test suites: HTML tests and HSpec tests.
+There are two test suites: HTML tests and Hspec tests.
 HTML tests are just short Haskell modules that we compile, generate documentation for and diff with reference, known-good HTML files.
 This means going to the shell, compiling haddock, running‘cabal test’, waiting for the other test-suite to run first and examining output.
 Even worse, if anything is actually wrong, you don't even get told which file it's in and you have to grep for the elements of the output.

-HSpec tests are the nice kind.
+Hspec tests are the nice kind.
 The kind that you can load into GHCi and whenever you're ready, simply ‘:r’ and ‘main’ to get a coloured output and clear indication of what's failing.
 The downside is that there were only about 5 cases there which means that you often passed these only to fail on HTML tests later.